sadanand-singh/reckoning.dev/src/posts/2021/2021-02-27-airpods-setup-ubuntu/index.md

     Port=12345
     ```

-    Restart `ofono`:
+    Now, restart `ofono` service as:

     ```bash
     sudo systemctl restart ofono.service
     ```

-    Now you will need to define and enable few services to start the ofono-phonesim.
+    Now you will need to define and enable few services to start the `ofono-phonesim` as service.

     To run `ofono-phonesim -p 12345 /usr/share/phonesim/default.xml` on startup as a systemd unit,
     create the file `/etc/systemd/system/ofono-phonesim.service`(as root) with the following